freeCodeCamp/freeCodeCamp/README.md

 As the message says, you need to have a MongoDB server running before launching `app.js`.
 You can get MongoDB from [mongodb.org/downloads](mongodb.org/downloads), or install it via a package manager ([Homebrew](http://brew.sh/) on Mac, **apt-get** on Ubuntu, **yum** on Fedora, etc.)

+### I get an error when I deploy my app, why?
+Chances are you haven't changed the *Dabatase URI* in `secrets.js`.
+If `db` is set to `localhost`, it will only work on your machine as long as MongoDB is running.
+When you deploy to Heroku, OpenShift or some other provider, you will not have MongoDB running on `localhost`.
+You need to create an account with [MongoLab](http://mongolab.com) or [MongoHQ](http://mongohq.com), then create a free tier database.
+See **Deployment** (coming soon) section for more information on how to setup an account and a new database step-by-step with MongoLab.

 ### Why Jade and not Handlebars template engine?
 When I first started this project I didn't have any experience with Handlebars.
 Since then I have worked on Ember.js apps and got myself familiar with the Handlebars syntax.
 While it is true Handlebars is easier, because it looks like good old HTML, I have no regrets picking Jade over Handlebars.
 First off, it's the default template engine in Express, so someone who has built Express apps in the past already knows it.
 Secondly, I find `extends` and `block` to be indispensable, which as far as I know, Handlebars does not have out of the box.
 And lastly, subjectively speaking, Jade looks much cleaner and shorter than Handlebars, or any non-HAML style for that matter.